-5. Segment information
+5. Segment reporting

-The Company operate in one business segment, i.e. manufacturing of furniture, as well as one geographical segment - Lithuania, with 98.6 per cent of the total Company's sales made to related party SBA Baldų Kompanija UAB and all Company's assets allocated in Lithuania.
+The Company operates in one business segment, i.e. manufacturing of furniture, as well as one geographical segment - Lithuania, with 97.9 per cent of the Company's total sales made to related party SBA Baldų Kompanija UAB and all assets of Company located in Lithuania.